safarvafadar/chemotaxis/README.md

 + ChemotaxisSimulator.zip: The model implemented in C#.NET Framework 4.

 + a.csv: The results from the game-theoretical analysis.
-+ aaa.csv: The results from the game-theoretical analysis.
++ SixflagellaCheYpRandomly.csv: The results from the six flagella correaltion analysis.(Figure 10)

 +SixflagellaCheYp.ipynb: ipython notebook to generate Figures 2.

 +ConcentrationAngle.ipynb: ipython notebook to generate Figures 3.